jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 ### Task 2: Setup SQL Database Geo-Replication

-In this exercise, the attendee will provision a secondary SQL Database and configure Geo-Replication using the Microsoft Azure Portal.
+In this exercise, you will provision a secondary SQL Database and configure Geo-Replication using the Microsoft Azure Portal.

 #### Subtask 1: Add secondary database